 Shoe size for Babies and Toddlers

-The right style can make all the difference when your child is learning to walk.
-A specific focus on the correct shoes for babies and toddlers is essential in their evolution.
+The right style can make all the difference when your child learns to walk.
+A specific focus on the correct shoe size for babies and toddlers is essential in their evolution.

 It’s astounding the changes our little ones go through as they grow through their early years.
-Shoes for crawling are developed differently then shoes for learning how to walk.
+Shoes for crawling are developed differently than shoes for learning how to walk.

 Our size charts indicate the age and take this as a guide because age and the right size don’t match 100% in children’s’ footwear.